royal-society-of-chemistry/chemlistem/README.md

 ## Conclusion

-ChemListem has been
+ChemListem has been developed by the Data Science group at the Royal Society of Chemistry.

-ChemListem is distributed under the ???
-License - see License.txt.
+ChemListem is distributed under the MIT License - see License.txt.

 There is a paper describing ChemListem - *Chemlistem - chemical named entity recognition using recurrent neural network* - to be published as part of the BioCreative V.5 proceedings.
 If you use chemlistem in your work, please cite it.